elcuervo/lodis/README.md

 ## TODO
   * Store expirations within Lodis itself to avoid expiration dates on reload
+  * Should handle types in a different way? custom types to match Redis?
   * Sync with Redis via HTTP?